specs-sh/expect/docs/index.md

 >
 > 🧐 Downloaded files (and example syntax)
 >
-> » assertThat.sh - assertThat { ls } output contains "assertThat.sh"
+> » assertThat.sh - assertThat { ls } contains "assertThat.sh"
 > » assertions.sh - assertContains "assertions.sh" "$( ls )"
 > » brackets.sh   - [[: "$( ls )" = "*brackets.sh*" ]]
-> » expect.sh     - expect { ls } output to contain "expect.sh"
+> » expect.sh     - expect { ls } to contain "expect.sh"
-> » should.sh     - {: ls } output should contain "should.sh"
+> » should.sh     - {: ls } should contain "should.sh"
 >
 > To get started, source any of the provided files in your tests.
 >